Kristen Stewart, Ava DuVernay & 80 Other Women Staged A Powerful Protest At Cannes

 Another symbol of protest comes in the form of some of the women’s outfits.

-So, while Stewart’s outfit for the protest appears to be yet another one of her enviable designer getups, the look — a Chanel trouser suit suit and boots— may be another quietly subversive act of protest.
+So, while Stewart’s outfit for the protest appears to be yet another one of her enviable designer getups, the look — a Chanel pantsuit and boots— may be another quietly subversive act of protest.
 Agnes Varda subverted the rules as well by walking the red carpet in flats.

 Advertisement